SMETS 2 Meters

 Scotland and the North of England

 Long-Range Radio communications (LRR) is used by Arqiva Limited in Scotland and the North of England.
 The LRR system uses infrastructure and technology similar to that already used for other important national communications networks, such as those for emergency services and keeping lifeboat stations connected.
-Communication towers communicate directly with smart meter Communications Hubs in homes.
+Some 700 communication towers communicate directly with smart meter Communications Hubs in homes using the 400MHz band.

 Rest of England and Wales

-The 2G/3G cellular radio communications network is used by Telefónica (O2) in the rest of England and Wales.
+The 2G/3G cellular radio communications network is used by Telefónica (Virgin Media O2) in the rest of England and Wales, known as the Central & South regions.
 This system is commonly used by mobile phones.
 In a cellular system, geographical areas are divided into regular shaped "cells".

-By 1st January 2021 Telefónica had achieved their maximum contacted coverage of at least 99.25% in the Central and South Regions, achieving 99.25%.
+By 1st January 2021 Telefónica had achieved their maximum contracted coverage of at least 99.25% in the Central and South Regions, achieving 99.25%.

 2G and 3G networks to close by 2033

 The government and UK mobile network operators have agreed to phase out 2G and 3G mobile networks by 2033 in order to free up bandwidth for 5G and future 6G services.
-This includes Telefónica (O2) who provide the Smart Meter communications for the Central and Southern regions of the UK.
+This impacts the service provided by Telefónica (Virgin Media O2) for Smart Meter communications in the Central and Southern regions of the UK.

 This change will require the replacement of communications hubs on the Smart Electricity Meters in the Central and Southern regions of the UK.
-To this end the DCC plan to have 4G single band Communications Hubs available in 2023, with dual band to follow in Q2 2024.
+To achieve this DCC plan to have 4G single band Communications Hubs available in 2023, with dual band to follow in Q2 2024.

 SMETS 2 Meter Models